peterwhitesell/pw-semiflex-zmk-shield/README.md

 During the first build on your local system, the docker build takes several minutes, mostly due to `west update` installing the zephyr project dependencies.
 Subsequent builds should be must faster, for me `~25s`/side.

+The only dependencies you need installed on your system are `docker` ([Install Docker Engine](https://docs.docker.com/engine/install/)) and `docker-compose` [Install Docker Compose](https://docs.docker.com/compose/install/).

 > [!NOTE]
-> You can easily copy this docker build setup to your own zmk user config repo.
-As long as you have `build.yaml` at the project root and west config at `config/west.yaml`, copy these files to your repo to make it work:
+> You can easily copy this docker build setup to your own zmk user config repo, as long as you have `build.yaml` at the project root and west config at `config/west.yaml`.
+Copy these files to your repo to make it work:
 > * `Dockerfile`
 > * `docker-compose.yaml`
 > * `scripts/`